nutterpc/tg-luci/README.md

 	<li>Change the root password.</li>
 <br>
 	<li>Thank me :) & enjoy Release 1 OpenWRT TG789/799.
 You get base functionality + Wireless.
 There will be minor 			reporting glitching on the wireless, but that will get fixed in time.<br>
 	**DON'T INSTALL EXTRA MODULES YET**.<br> There are a few known modules which cause the router to segfault.
-As we get 			more time to experiment/add, the list will be expanded, but if you leave it as it is, it will *just work*
+As we get 			more time to experiment/add, the list will be expanded, but if you leave it as it is, it will *just work*</li>
 <br>
 	<li>Ensure to run a configuration backup through Luci.
-Then keep it safe, so if in future you need to reinstall, its a quick 		restore.
+Then keep it safe, so if in future you need to reinstall, its a quick 		restore.</li>
 <br>
 	<li>Pray for an unlocked bootloader</li>
 </ol>